|H3.30||In term: Tuesdays 9-10; Wednesdays 11-12||r dot bivins at warwick dot ac dot uk||+44(0)2476523440|

-With my colleague Mathew Thomson, I am beginning a new Wellcome Trust funded Senior Investigator Award project to map and explore the Cultural History of the NHS.
-Over the next five years, we and our team will ask what the NHS means to people in Britain, and how it came to have such emotional and political resonance.
-A significant portion of this research will be done working closely with the public, and their input will be a key driver of our research agenda.
+With my colleague Mathew Thomson, I am conducting a new Wellcome Trust funded Senior Investigator Award project to map and explore the Cultural History of the NHS.
+Since 2015, we and our team have been asking what the NHS means to people in Britain, and how it came to have such emotional and political resonance.
+A significant portion of this research is done working closely with the public, and their input is a key driver of our research agenda.
 The fruits of this collaboration will be captured in a 'People's Encyclopaedia of the NHS' and a 'Virtual Museum of the NHS' -- reflecting and restoring to history our collective experiences and memories of a British institution.

 HI176 Kill or Cure: The History of Medicine and Health (team-taught first-year option module).